ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

         return offspring

-Assemble model
+Model assembly
 --------------

-Finally, the GA class is used to assemble all the parameters and functions created to run the simulation:
+Use the GA class to assemble all the parameters and functions created to run the simulation:

 .. code-block:: python